AkashJam/HWA-project/README.md

 **Footer**: this component for Footer displays all the landmark links.

-**Header**: this component accepts heading, subheading and desscriptions parameters to be displayed in order of heading style.
+**Header**: this component accepts heading, subheading and descriptions parameters to be displayed in order of heading style.

+**CardView**: component to group single person, with image and name.

+**CardViewArea**: component to group single area, with name, image and subtitle.

+**CardViewService**: component to group service eith name, image and description.

+**Chat**: chat component.

+**Logo**: component to define the company logo.

+**PageDescript**: component for the single area description.

+**PageDescriptPA**: component for the single service description.

+**Scroll**: this component enable the scroll in the list of people/services at the end of the pages.

 ### Plugins
 #### Client-side